mazwat/mazwat.github.io/comp140-intro.md

 page_nav: false

 ---
+# Introduction

+COMP140 is intended for students to individually design and implement physical computing systems in a creative context whilst considering legal, social, ethical, and professional issues.

+The following materials are support documentation and resources for the module.

 # Table of Contents

-To individually design and implement physical computing systems in a creative context whilst considering legal, social, ethical, and professional issues.

-The following materials are support documentation and resources for the module

-# Lecture Materials
+## Lecture Materials

 #### 1 - [Electrical Circuits](../electrical-circuits-lm "Electrical Circuits Lecture Materials")
 #### 2 - [Arduino](../arduino-lm "Arduino Lecture Materials")